matteotitta/hello-ops/README.md

-# operations ⚙️
+# Operations ⚙️
 wikis for business operations and processes.

-hope you find them useful!
+Hope you find them useful!